Thomas K. Prevas

 - Represented engineering firm in negotiating with a local municipality over the construction of a wastewater treatment plant.

-- Represented large company in disputes over wastewater treatment plant waste hauling and disposal.
+- Represented large company in litigation/arbitration over wastewater treatment plant waste hauling and disposal.

 - Represented clients going through Maryland's Voluntary Cleanup Program.

-- Represented clients in numerous disputes involving gas station releases.
+- Represented clients in numerous litigations involving gas station releases.

 - Provided environmental counseling to companies relating to the purchase or sale of environmentally contaminated properties.